teacup123123/coding_blog/docs/_posts/2019-05-27-GKS2019Q2-Circuit-Boards.md

 ### Restating the problem

-Arsh has an R-by-C circuit board of inhomogenious thickness, each of the $$R\timesC$$ cell has an integer thickness $$V_{r,c}$$.
+Arsh has an R-by-C circuit board of inhomogenious thickness, each of the $$R\times C$$ cell has an integer thickness $$V_{r,c}$$.
 He wants to cut a subcircuit board from it which is rectangular and verify that the thickness of the thickest and thinnest cell is within a difference of K

 An example:
 ```